๐Ÿ“ŠCausal Inference

 Probabilistic Bias Analysis

-Compare: Multiple bias modeling vs. Probabilistic bias analysis—multiple bias modeling handles several bias types but typically uses fixed parameter values, while probabilistic bias analysis embraces uncertainty by using distributions.
-Combine them for the most honest assessment: model multiple biases, each with its own probability distribution.
+Compare: Multiple bias modeling vs. Probabilistic bias analysis: multiple bias modeling handles several bias types but typically uses fixed parameter values, while probabilistic bias analysis embraces uncertainty by using distributions.
+The most thorough approach combines both: model multiple biases, each with its own probability distribution.

 Quick Reference Table